ksmin23/my-aws-cdk-examples/api-gateway/cognito-api-lambda/README.md

 ![amazon-cognito-api-lambda](./amazon-cognito-api-lambda.svg)

-This is a Amazon API Gateway with Amazon Cognito User Pools project for Python development with CDK.
+This is an Amazon API Gateway with Amazon Cognito User Pools project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.